 What is a mammogram?

-What about 3D mammograms?
+What are 3D mammograms?

 Keep your normal routine.
 Some medical appointments require patients to fast or abstain from certain foods or drinks before arrival.
 But Currie said, for a mammogram, that’s unnecessary.
 “We recommend that you do your normal things,” she said.
 “Some people get nervous, and if they don’t eat, they get faint.”

 Do not use deodorant, powder, or lotion under your arms or on your breast before your mammogram.
 Wear a blouse or top that is easy to remove.
+You'll wear a gown that opens in the front for your screening, but you can keep your own bottoms and shoes on.

 With today’s high-deductible plans, insurance companies often treat mammogram screenings as preventive care, but not always.